stratevision/nodejs-mixer-backend/README.md

 > Simple WebSocket Server for hosting Mixer Backend

 This Node.js-based WebSocket server provides the communication between the Stream Manager Mixer testbeds, which moderators use to create compositions, and the HTML5 pages with sample layouts that are loaded into Red5 Pro Mixers and are responsible for defining the layout of the composite streams.
-This allows for creating dynamic compositions or video conferences where a Manager or Host can add or remove live streams in real-time.
+This allows for creating dynamic compositions or video conferences where a Manager or Host can add or remove live streams in real time.
 Additionally, the node.js server can provide the endpoints for round-trip authentication if used.

 # Requirements